 Alzheimer’s home care

-Live-in care, the option provided by Elder, is where a specialist in Alzheimer’s or dementia care moves into a spare room.
-They do everything required to look after your loved one as the condition progresses.
-This ranges from light household support in the early stages, to more intensive support in the later stages.
+Live-in care, the option provided by Elder, is where a carer with Alzheimer’s or dementia care experience moves into a spare room in the person’s home.
+Live-in carers do everything required to look after your loved one as the condition progresses.
+This ranges from light household support in the early stages to more intensive support in the later stages.
+The benefits of this include –

 - Remain in the community– Keeping precious routines and supportive social networks.
 Staying socially active is increasingly linked with reducing the risk of cognitive decline and depression, especially for those living with Alzheimer’s.

 - Getting out and about– Live-in care carries a 64% reduction in the likelihood of being housebound.
-This is linked to reduced physical and mental health problems, and mortality.
-Those who don’t get out and about in later life are less likely to be socially active.
-This could have an impact on the speed in which Alzheimer’s progresses.
+This is linked to reduced physical and mental health problems and mortality.

-- Tailored nutrition – Meals can be individually tailored to a person’s nutritional requirements.
+- Tailored nutrition– Meals can be individually tailored to a person’s nutritional requirements.
 Diet is particularly important for those living with Alzheimer’s disease.
 There are a host of diets that may help delay the progression of certain symptoms.

-- Keep the same GP – The close relationship between your loved one and their GP is not just reassuring.
+- Keep the same GP– The close relationship between your loved one and their GP is not just reassuring.
 There’s increasing research to suggest this can reduce mortality rates.
 When you move to a care home, this relationship is put at risk.
 When you receive care in your own home, it’s guaranteed.

 In the earlier stages of the condition, it’s not usually necessary to have care in place.
-But it is time to start considering care options.
+But it’s often a good time to start considering care options.
 You may notice your loved one increasingly struggles to cope.

 As there is, unfortunately, no known cure for Alzheimer’s disease, your loved one’s symptoms, such as forgetfulness and lack of orientation, are likely to get worse over time.
 That makes this a prime time for planning ahead.